Skip to main content

 (iv) submit the written statement to the Dean of Students Office for consideration.

-When considering the petition, the Dean of Students will determine whether the student has observed and continues to observe the standards of the Honor Code or has demonstrated other sufficiently compelling grounds to warrant an exception to the university's ecclesiastical endorsement requirement.
+When considering the petition, the Dean of Students will determine whether the student has observed and continues to observe the standards of the Honor Code or has demonstrated other reasons to warrant an exception to the university's ecclesiastical endorsement requirement.

-The Dean of Students Office will not review the ecclesiastical leader's decision to withdraw or deny the endorsement or the process for reaching that decision.
+The Dean of Students Office will not review the ecclesiastical leader's decision to withdraw or deny the endorsement or the process of making that decision.
 The Dean of Students and other university officials will not discuss confidential matters with the student's present or former ecclesiastical leaders unless the student voluntarily signs a Permission to Exchange Information allowing that communication.

-The Dean of Students may also choose to personally interview the student, who may further explain the circumstances which might justify an exception to the ecclesiastical endorsement requirement.
-The student bears the burden of persuasion that he or she should be considered to be in good Honor Code standing, notwithstanding the lack of an ecclesiastical endorsement.
-The Dean of Students' decision regarding the petition will be reviewed by the Vice President of Student Life if requested by the student.
-The decision by the Vice President of Student Life is final.
+The Dean of Students may also personally interview the student who may explain the circumstances and might justify an exception to the ecclesiastical endorsement requirement.
+The student is responsible for proving themselves to abide by the Honor Code with the exception of an ecclesiastical endorsement.
+If requested by the student, The Dean of Students' decision regarding the petition will be reviewed by the Vice President of Student Life, which that decision is final.

 The Admissions Office provides a separate process for applicants who cannot obtain an ecclesiastical endorsement as part of their application for admission to the university.